Shehecheyanu: Recitation

 Some have the custom of saying it at the ceremony of the Birkat Hachama, which is recited once every 28 years in the month of Nisan/Adar II.

 When several reasons apply (such as the beginning of Passover, together with the mitzvot of matzah, marror, etc.), the blessing is only said once.

-It is not recited at a circumcision, since that involves pain, nor at the Counting of the Omer, since that is a task that does not give pleasure and causes sadness at the thought that the actual Omer ceremony cannot be performed because of the destruction of the Temple.
+It is not recited at a brit milah by Ashkenazim, since the circumcision involves pain, nor at the Counting of the Omer, since that is a task that does not give pleasure and causes sadness at the thought that the actual Omer ceremony cannot be performed because of the destruction of the Temple.
+However, it is recited by Sephardim at the berith milah ceremony.

 Text

-Some traditions dictate saying "lizman" rather than "lazman" ("to [this] season"); this follows the ruling of the Mishnah Berurah and Aruch Hashulchan, following Magen Avraham, and is followed by Chabad, but this seems to be a minority usage and is contrary to usual Hebrew usage.
+Although the most prevalent custom is to recite lazman in accordance with the usual rules of dikduk (Hebrew language grammar), some, including Chabad, have the custom to say lizman ("to [this] season"); this custom follows the ruling of the Mishnah Berurah and Aruch Hashulchan, following Magen Avraham, Mateh Moshe and Maharshal.